falkyre/nhl-setup/README.md

 * V1.0.0 - Initial release - March 14, 2020

 ### Latest Changes

+#### V2025.10.0
+Move to dedicated repository
+Remove Coyotes and replace with Mammoth.
+Rename the seasoncountdown board to season_countdown.
+Generate 32 and 64 bit binaries and attach to this release.

 #### V1.6.3
 Fix for goal animations being set to an empty dictionary